 If you don’t want to take the time to list your items online, you could spend a little more time and find a larger supply of items you’d like to get rid of, and then have a yard sale.
 This is a great way to make money quickly while you also declutter your house!
 Be sure you check with your city to see if you need to get a license or permit in order to have a yard sale.
 Make some signs and place them throughout your neighborhood advertising the date, time, and location.
 Price your items and set them out on tables or in the driveway early in the morning of your yard sale.
 You could also let the kids setup a lemonade stand!
 Remember, unless you just really want to keep your stuff, let it all go for super cheap prices.
 You’re trying to get rid of stuff and make some quick cash because you need help paying bills!

 3. Take Advantage of Government Assistance

 Your mortgage or rent is probably your largest monthly bill.
 If you have a mortgage, sometimes your mortgage company can adjust your payment amount in order to give you some relief.
 In some cases, it could lower it by a meaningful amount.
+Call your mortgage company and ask about refinancing or any other programs they may have to reduce your monthly payment.
 If you are renting a house or apartment, look in to any federal or state programs that could help reduce your rent payment each month if you qualify.
 One example is section 8 housing, but there are other programs that could help as well.